neilogism/ridge_booster/README.md

 ## Limitations

-- **Computational complexity**: Matrix operations scale as O(T²) in memory and O(T³) in computation, limiting practical use to ensembles with <500 trees
+- **Computational complexity**: Solving the ridge system involves matrix operations that scale as O(T²) in memory and O(T³) in computation, making the method impractical for very large ensembles (> 1000 trees)
-- **Regression only**: Current formulation applies to regression problems but not classification problems.
+- **Generalizability**: Current formulation applies to regression problems but not classification problems.
+It also assumes a loss function with a quadratic form.
 - **Numerical stability**: Closed-form solution sensitive to ill-conditioned matrices (mitigated by CG variant)
+- **Performance on Noisy Datasets**
+Empirical testing on synthetic data shows that a fixed learning rate 'control' booster performing better than the experimental ridge booster on noisy data.
+As a Gaussian noise parameter is scaled up on a synthetic dataset, the control booster outperforms the experimental booster in terms of average-case MSE, worse-case MSE, and overfitting (validation MSE - training MSE) (crossover point is around a standard deviation of 100).

 ## Applications

 This methodology could benefit:
+- **Research applications** exploring adaptive ensemble methods
 - **Automated ML pipelines** where hyperparameter tuning overhead is expensive
-- **Research applications** exploring adaptive ensemble methods
+- **Regression Analysis** on datasets with suitable properties (std < 100, sample sizes under 1000)

 ## Repository Structure

 ```
 ridge-booster/
 ├── src/
-│   ├── ridge_boosting.py      # Core algorithm implementations
+│   ├── ridge_booster.py       # Core algorithm implementation
-│   ├── benchmarking.py        # Evaluation framework
+│   ├── boosting_comparison.py # Evaluation framework
-│   └── utils.py               # Helper functions
-├── notebooks/
-│   └── evaluation.ipynb       # Results analysis and visualization
+│   └── noise_analysis.py # for analyzing variance effects in training+test data
 ├── data/
-│   └── results/               # Experimental outputs
+│   └── images/               # Experimental outputs
 └── README.md                  # This document
 ```

 ## Future Directions
 - Theoretical convergence analysis for CG approximation
+- More rigorous hypothesis testing
+- Test on more real-world datasets
+- Early stopping criteria to decrease training time
 - Integration with modern boosting frameworks (XGBoost, LightGBM)
-- Early stopping criteria to decrease training time

 ---